stakewise/v3-sdk/README.md

 #### Description:

-Updates the vault by authorized personnel such as the vault admin, whitelister, blocklist manager, or keys manager.
+Updates the vault by authorized personnel such as the vault admin, whitelister, blocklist manager, validators manager, or deposit-data manager.

 #### Arguments: